 The Discovery of Comet Machholz 1985e

-Now fully dressed, I opened up the back window of the camper shell and, leaving behind my sleeping wife Laura, I stepped out into the cold air.
+Now fully dressed, I opened up the back window of the camper shell, and, leaving behind my sleeping wife Laura, I stepped out into the cold air.
 The moon was still up and casting light upon the landscape.
 Soon it would be setting, and I would begin searching for a new comet.

 This weekend had been a tiring but refreshing one at the Riverside Telescope Maker’s Conference at Camp Oakes, near Big Bear City in southern California.
 Over 1300 individuals had attended the Memorial Day Weekend gathering, held every year since 1969.
-Talk had been about telescopes, photography, computers, and Halley’s Comet, which most of us will be observing before the end of the year.
+The talk had been about telescopes, photography, computers, and Halley’s Comet, which most of us will be observing before the end of the year.

 I walked down the dirt road, known as “telescope alley,” and onto the telescope field.
 Many of the hundred telescopes were gone, their owners having already left or packed for an early getaway in a few hours.
 Those telescopes remaining were being put to good use, some searching for faint galaxies or nebulae, others being used to show heavenly wonders to friends.
 Many new friendships are made each year at the Conference, often under these dark skies, where faces are not seen and we learn to recognize the voice.
 Here is a place where astronomy is both enjoyed and shared.